 Returns the value Val associated with Key and deletes it from the process dictionary.
 Returns undefined if no value is associated with Key.
+The average time complexity for the current implementation of this function is O(1) and the worst case time complexity is O(N), where N is the number of items in the process dictionary.
 Example: